getAlby/lndhub.go/blog.md

 At Alby we leveraged the simplicity of the LNDhub API to allow users to import their existing Bluewallet Lightning wallets directly into their browser and experience the Lightning-native web.
 Vice versa, users that don't yet have a Lightning wallet can create an Alby-hosted wallet and import it into the Bluewallet or Zeus mobile applications.
 This way, your Lightning wallet is always with you, no matter what platform you are on.

-But not only for end-users and external usage such an accounting tools can be helpful.
-It can also be used in an internal system architecture to add lightning functionality to existing applications and to allow applications to send and receive lightning transactions.
-LNDhub with a simple HTTP REST API has been very helpful here.
+Accounting tools can not only be helpful for external end-users.
+It can also be used internally in a system architecture, to allow existing applications to send and receive lightning transactions without the need to host your own node.
+Even if you do host your own node, it might be useful to do interact with it through an accounting layer.
+LNDhub with it's simple HTTP REST API can be very helpful here.

 In general, we believe that community banking concepts and shared-custody of funds among community or circle of friends are very helpful for Bitcoin adoption.
 LNDhub provides a simple accounting solution that makes it possible for everyone to provide lightning accounts to their friends and family.